webdevlaw/open-source-privacy-standards/README.md

 I welcome the insight and differences of opinion which might be provided by further frameworks, conventions, and international standards.

+The [Privacy by Design framework](privacy-by-design.md) merits special discussion.

 ### Feedback

 This is a draft framework for open discussion.
 Please create an issue or a pull request to participate.